It began with defiance at Columbia. Now students nationwide are upping their Gaza war protests

 “Right now there are several professors on campus who are getting direct research funding from Israel’s ministry of defense,” she said.
 “We’ve been calling for MIT to cut those research ties.”

-Protesters at the University of California, Berkeley, which had an encampment of about 30 tents Tuesday, were also inspired by Columbia's demonstrators, “who we consider to be the heart of the student movement,” law student Malak Afaneh said.
+Protesters at the University of California, Berkeley, which had an encampment of about 30 tents Tuesday, were also inspired by Columbia's demonstrators, “who we consider to be the heart of the student movement,” said law student Malak Afaneh.

-“But more importantly, we’re standing in solidarity with our people in Palestine,” he said.

 Campus protests began after Hamas’ deadly attack on southern Israel, when militants killed about 1,200 people, most of them civilians, and took roughly 250 hostages.
 During the ensuing war, Israel has killed more than 34,000 Palestinians in the Gaza Strip, according to the local health ministry, which doesn’t distinguish between combatants and noncombatants but says at least two-thirds of the dead are children and women.

-Note: This story was first published on April 23, 2024.
-It was updated on April 24, 2024, to correct the number of arrests at Yale University.
-University officials now say there were 48 arrests total, four of them not students, instead of 60 arrests total, including 47 students.